secretstartups/handbook/sites/handbook/source/handbook/marketing/netlifycms/index.html.md

 A Typeform page is a landing page that includes an embeddable Typeform quiz on it.
 Here is an example: [https://about.gitlab.com/quiz/devops-platform/](https://about.gitlab.com/quiz/devops-platform/)

-Typeform pages managed through Netlify CMS can be found at [https://about.gitlab.com/quiz/](https://about.gitlab.com/quiz/).
+Typeform pages managed through Netlify CMS.
 The content is located/stored in the [/data/typeform](https://gitlab.com/gitlab-com/www-gitlab-com/-/tree/master/data/typeform) directory in the `www-gitlab-com` repository.
 Netlify CMS allows the user to edit these data files.

 ### GitLab blog posts